-In 2015 The Gertrude Street Projection Festival (GSPF) will celebrate its eighth year of staging inner Melbourne’s most visible and accessible free large scale arts festival.
+In 2015 The Gertrude Street Projection Festival (GSPF) celebrated its eighth year of staging inner Melbourne’s most visible and accessible free large scale arts festival.

 “The Association has a strong social and cultural inclusion ethos.
 We believe mutual respect and understanding can be learnt through art, community and celebration.”
 Kym Ortenburg – TGA Co-Founder

 The Gertrude Projection Association is a not for profit, volunteer run group dedicated to exhibiting contemporary new media.
 Since 2008, it has produced outdoor site-specific projection art events that exhibit professional, emerging and community artists.